apereo/cas/development/installation/Troubleshooting-Guide.md

 To remedy the problem, the  suggestion is to configure the default CAS session timeout to be an appropriate value that matches the time a given user is expected to stay on the login screen.
 Similarly, the same change may be applied to the load balancer to treat authentication requests within a longer time span.
 In `web.xml`, adjust the `session-timeout` attribute to extend the session expiration time.

+###Application Not Authorized to Use CAS
+You may encounter this error, when the requesting application/service url cannot be found in your CAS service registry.
+When an authentication request is submitted to the CAS `login` endpoint, the destination application is indicated as a url parameter which will be checked against the CAS service registry to determine if the application is allowed to use CAS.
+If the url is not found, this message will be displayed back.
+Since service definitions in the registry have the ability to be defined by a url pattern, it is entirely possible that the pattern in the registry for the service definition is misconfigured and does not produce a successful match for the requested application url.

+Please [review this guide](Service-Management.html) to better understand the CAS service registry.

 ##SSL

 ###PKIX Path Building Failed